-How to Mine Dogecoin - Ultimate Guide 2021 | Cryptogeek
+How to Mine Dogecoin - Ultimate Guide 2022 | Cryptogeek

-- Dogecoin Mining
+- Is Dogecoin Mining Still Profitable?

 Requirements for Mining Dogecoin

-- Alternative Dogecoin Mining Option
+- Software For Dogecoin Mining

-- Is Dogecoin Mining Profitable?
+Is Dogecoin Mining Still Profitable?

 Assuming that your knowledge in mining is limited, here is a crash course on Dogecoin mining.
 When you are part of the network, your machine, the node, makes calculations, and the first node that finishes the calculation will be the one that gets the reward.

-When you are part of a pool, the chances of getting a reward are much higher, but there are some drawbacks.
-First off, you pay fees to be part of the Dogecoin mining pool, and once the reward comes in, you will need to share it with the other members.
+Now let's finally move to the basic ways of mining.
+Most people mine via mining pools, however, some mine solo.
+Going solo means that you will be working alone on the network, and your machine will be the node.
+If you join a Dogecoin pool, you will be combining your mining machine’s processing power with the output of the rest members of the pool.
+When you are a part of a pool, the chances of getting a reward are much higher, but there are some drawbacks, too.
+First off, you will have to pay fees to be the part of the Dogecoin mining pool, and once the reward comes in, you will get only a fraction of it as the rewards are split between the rest miners.
 Mining solo, on the other hand, means that you won’t get rewarded as often, but you won’t be paying any fees, and the reward will be entirely yours.
+I'll name several worthy ones here.
+Due to difficulty rise in 2018 Dogecoin solo mining became barely profitable.
 My recommendation is to join a pool.

 Requirements for Mining Dogecoin